 While there is no foolproof way to know for sure if your food has been cross contaminated, there are a few precautions you can take:

-Look for clues: Some restaurants use different colored plates or toothpicks to identify gluten-free items.
+Some restaurants use different colored plates or toothpicks to identify gluten-free items.
+These clues can be helpful in knowing how safely your dish was prepared.

 Eating out is never easy, but it’s an essential part of living life.
 Use this information to be smart about how you eat out… and do your best to protect yourself from gluten exposure.

 What other tips do you have about avoiding cross contamination?
-Has this article helped you?
-Please leave a comment.
-I’d love to hear from you.
+Please leave a comment to share.